Concordat to Support Research Integrity

 In addition to managing research integrity issues QMU also has formal management structures, processes and procedures relating to other ethical issues in the research domain.
 These are set out in our Research ethics: regulations, procedures and guidelines (revised October 2010) which relate to such matters as Human Participants, Human Tissue, Children and Vulnerable Adults, etc.

-Membership of the UK Research Integrity Office (UKRIO)
+Membership of the Scottish Research Integrity Network (SRIN)

 Research and Knowledge Exchange Development UnitShow Contacts